-As an attorney with sixteen years’ experience, Kate’s practice focuses on non-profit and tax-exempt organizations, social enterprise and impact investing, philanthropy, and complex estate planning and administration.
+As an attorney with 18 years’ experience, Kate’s practice focuses on non-profit and tax-exempt organizations, social enterprise and impact investing, philanthropy, and complex estate planning and administration.

 Kate has experience representing tax-exempt organizations, both large and small, including public charities, private foundations, community foundations, and social welfare organizations.
 She has advised tax-exempt organizations in a wide variety of contexts, such as qualification for tax-exempt status, corporate governance, political and lobbying activities, grantmaking, excise taxes, unrelated business income tax, joint ventures and for-profit subsidiaries, social enterprise, mission- and program-related investments, and other impact investing vehicles.
 In 2015, she volunteered in the effort to secure the approval of new regulations that makes it easier for Oregon businesses to raise startup capital.